Dewberry: Uses

-The leaves can be used to make a herbal tea, and the berries are edible and taste sweet.
+The leaves can be used to make an herbal tea (tisane), and the berries are edible and taste sweet.
 They can be eaten raw, or used to make cobbler, jam, or pie.

-In the late 19th and early 20th centuries, the town of Cameron, North Carolina, was known as the "dewberry capital of the world" for large scale cultivation of this berry which was shipped out for widespread consumption.
+In the late 19th and early 20th centuries, the town of Cameron, North Carolina, was known as the "dewberry capital of the world" for large-scale cultivation of this berry, which was shipped out for widespread consumption.
 Local growers made extensive use of the railroads in the area to ship them nationally and internationally.